-Back in 2011 we held a second exhibition featuring ceramics by British potter Jim Malone.
+Back in 2011 we held a second successful exhibition featuring ceramics by celebrated British potter Jim Malone.

 Malone was born in Sheffield in 1946.
 His pots, be they his flaring bowls, decorated with hakame and iron brushwork, Korean style bottles or his jugs (regarded by many as the best in Britain), all show why he is one of the foremost potters working in the UK today.
 His two chambered oriental climbing kiln finishes what he starts with his throwing and glazing.
 Striking combinations of Tenmoku jars and slab bottles with brilliant blue/green copper pours, elegant bottles with perfectly proportioned necks finished with a rich olive Nuka and yunomi and teabowls – ashed and incised or ridged and stamped, all display the natural unforced beauty distinctive not only of Malone’s pots, but also the landscape in which he makes them.